 Turbinate Reduction is a quick, painless office-based procedure that can provide years of effective relief from nasal congestion, pressure and drainage.

-Oral breathing devices are a common remedy for snoring and sleep apnea.
 Worn while sleeping, these custom dental devices change the position of the jaw and suppress the tongue, which enlarges the airway.
+Fitted right in the office.

 Laser tonsillectomy (Laser Tonsil Ablation) is a cutting-edge procedure to reduce the size of the tonsils without surgery.